Callymags/ms3-BucketList/README.md

 * [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for the website
 * [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the website buttons and the social media links in the footer.

+## Testing
+### User Stories
+#### Regular User
+As a regular user, I want:
+1. A visually appealing site no matter what device I use.
+* Bootstrap styling makes the landing page responsive and appealing at all screen sizes.
+2. The ability to easily navigate through the site the first time I visit.
+* Conventional structure of the site ensures that the user will intuitively know how to navigate through the page.
+3. The site’s purpose to be clear once I see the landing page so I can decide if I want to register or not
+* The landing page does give a general sense of what the website is about.
+However, it does need more information on the user features and the benefits of becoming a user.
+4. The ability to log in and out of the site once I am registered
+* Users can log in/out with ease
+5. The ability to search for bucket list ideas on the site by experience name, or by experience category.
+* Users can search for an experience by its title, or they can sort all experience by date uploaded and category.
+6. The ability to view more information on a certain experience if I am interested in it.
+* Information button on experience card will direct user to page with more information on experience
+7. The ability to create experiences that are not already on the site, so I can share them with the community.
+* A logged in user can create an experience by selecting the Create Experience link in the navbar.
+8. The ability to edit an experience if I have made an error when creating it.
+* A user can edit an experience if they were the ones that created it.
+9. The ability to delete an experience I have created.
+* User can delete experience if they were the person who created it.
+10. The ability to add an experience to my own customised bucket list that I can view on my profile.
+* Bucket list section on profile that is customised for each individual user.

+#### Software Developer/Recruiter
+As a software developer/recruiter, I want:
+1. To view the developer’s Linked In profile
+* Link to my LinkedIn profile in the website footer
+2. To view the developer’s GitHub repository for the project so I can look into their code
+* Link to the project’s GitHub repository in the footer of the website
+3. The ability to examine the creator’s ReadMe for more details on how the project was created.
+* ReadMe features a detailed description of the project’s purpose, how the project was made, the projects testing, and the project’s deployment details
+4. View the site and play around with its features.
+* Live site deployed to Heroku.
+Link at the top of ReadMe.

 ### Database CRUD Operations Testing:
 #### Read Operations: